AnshumanB08/Kafka-Flink-Data-Engineering/README.md

 ![Twilio_msg_screenshot](Twilio_msg_screenshot.png)

 > Here WhatApp notification is used due to the learning and prototyping nature of this project.
-But in real life situation Call notification would be used for alerting the driver.
+But in real life situation Call notification would be implemented for alerting the driver.

 ---